gatsbyjs/gatsby/docs/blog/2018-10-09-uptick-docs-contributions-hacktoberfest/index.md

 ## Thanks and keep Hacktoberfesting with Gatsby

 It’s been incredible to see how many hard-working contributors have gotten PR’s merged this week for Gatsby.
-Check out [how to participate in Gatsby Hacktoberfest](https://github.com/gatsbyjs/gatsby/issues/7928) and filter out `hacktoberfest - claimed` issues to see which ones are left unclaimed!
+Don't forget to check out [how to participate in Gatsby Hacktoberfest!](/blog/2018-10-09-hacktoberfest-kickoff/)

-And don’t forget to read the [Docs Decision Tree RFC](https://github.com/gatsbyjs/rfcs/pull/14) and leave your comments before October 31st, when the commenting period will be closed.
+And don’t forget to also read the [Docs Decision Tree RFC](https://github.com/gatsbyjs/rfcs/pull/14) and leave your comments before October 31st, when the commenting period will be closed.